project-orbital/backend/README.md

 6. Open a new tab in your browser and navigate to http://localhost:4000.
-   No API calls are currently implemented, but if the frontend is also hosted locally, you should be able to sign up and sign in at http://localhost:3000.
+   No API calls are currently implemented, but if the frontend is also hosted locally, you should be able to sign up at http://localhost:3000.